AnthonyCxx/Notes-and-Writeups/C#/ExceptionHandling/ExceptionHandling.md

 then throws the custom 'ItemNotFoundException' exception.

 ## Finally
-> The following text and example were both taken from the Microsoft C# Documentation cited below as 'C# Documentation: Finally Keyword'. <br />
+> The following was taken from the Microsoft C# Documentation cited below as 'C# Documentation: Finally Blocks'. <br />

 "A finally block enables you to clean up actions that are performed in a try block.
 If present, the finally block executes last, after the try block and any matched catch block.
 A finally block always runs, whether an exception is thrown or a catch block matching the exception type is found. <br />